samuelim01/tp/docs/DeveloperGuide.md

 * Updating UI to display both lists.
 * Removing all deprecated classes handling the `Person` class.

-This was time and effort intensive as tracking two entities as opposed to one in AB3 nearly doubled the amount of features we had to implement.
+This was time and effort intensive as:
+* Tracking two entities as opposed to one in AB3 increased the complexity of our project.
+* From this point onwards, we had to create two of each command and command parsers to handle `Guest` and `Vendor` separately.

 <br>

-**Altering most fields to become Optional**
+### 9.2.
+Altering most fields to become Optional

 Our app allows fields like `Phone`, `Email`, `Address` and more to be empty, which AB3 did not.